-- conduct bus evacuation drills per Massachusetts law; and
+- Conduct bus evacuation drills per Massachusetts law

 Utilize curricula, A-V and age-appropriate student handouts, (crosswords, coloring sheets, posters) to teach and reinforce safe behaviors.
 Send take-home information to parents for family reinforcement.
 Teachers with younger children may wish to use props such as miniature traffic signs to engage children in bus safety activities.

 Safety officers, Us in a Bus curriculum, Thinking About School Bus Safety film, Otto the Auto series of videos, Pooh's Great School Bus Adventure video, handouts for children and parents.

 Anyone interested in safety belts on school buses can address the issue on the district level; over twenty communities have developed local policies and regulations regarding safety belts on school buses.
 National School Bus Safety Week is the third week in October.

 - All pupils shall receive classroom instruction in school bus safety three times a year; during the first week of the school year, again before January 1, and at the end of the school year.

 - Instruction will be according to the safety program prescribed by the Massachusetts Board of Education, and all pupils shall participate at least twice during the school year in on-bus emergency evacuation drills.
 See: M.G.L. c.90 s.7B.